General Privacy Notice

 - the right to access information we hold on you

 - the right to correct and update the information we hold on you

 - the right to have your information erased.
-In the case that you request that we erase the data we hold, we will confirm whether the data has been deleted or the reason why it cannot be deleted (e.g. because we need it for our legitimate interests or a regulatory purpose)
+In the case that you request that we erase the data we hold, we will confirm whether the data has been deleted or the reason why it cannot be deleted (for example, because we need it for our legitimate interests or a regulatory purpose).

 - the right to object to processing of your data

 - the right to data portability

 - the right to withdraw your consent to the processing at any time for any processing of data to which consent was sought